lago-morph/chiller-doc/cicd_overview.md

 Automated tests are defined for each component.
 For the front and back end components this consists of unit tests, integration tests, and system tests (browser test).
-Tests for the front and back end are run during the CI process.
+- Tests for the front and back end are run during the CI process

-For the Helm chart this consists of initial deployment, upgrade deployment, and load tests.
+- For the Helm chart this consists of initial deployment, upgrade deployment, and load tests

-These tests can be triggered by a developer on code already merged into the release branch, and are automatically run when a pull request is created to merge code from a release branch into main.
-For initial deployments the application is installed into a newly-created namespace and post-install sanity checks are run.
+Initial deployments install the application into a newly-created namespace in the test kubernetes cluster and post-install sanity checks are run
-Upgrade deployments are like initial deployments, except, first the version of the application currently running in the production environment is installed in the newly-created namespace, and then an upgrade is run with the current release candidate in the release branch.
+Upgrade deployments are like initial deployments, except first the version of the application currently running in the production environment is installed in the newly-created namespace, and then an upgrade is run with the current release candidate in the release branch.
 Load tests follow the same process as an initial deployment, but also runs a load test against the installed application using Locust.

+Deployment tests are automatically run when a pull request is created to merge code from a release branch into main.
+They can also be manually triggered by a developer on code already merged into the release branch.

 # Example
 We start by creating branch release-1.0.0 from main.
-We update the readme and some other files, and commit it as a starting point for development.
-We actually do this by creating a feature release, a pull request, and approve the pull request.
-That will trigger the CI and CD(eployment) process which builds containers.
-These containers will be available if we want to trigger deployment or system test environments in our release branch.
-Those on-demand system test and deployment test features will only be available after the first pull request is approved into the release branch.

 ## Development commences
 Two different developers are working on features for this release.
 Then branch off the release branch, and start making changes